Richard Jankovich

-Richard Jankovich (born August 7, 1972) is an American entrepreneur, musician and author in Los Angeles.
-He runs music promotion company Shoplifter and brand consultancy B(R)ANDS Music Branding Group.
-His musical acts include Burnside Project, Big Mother Gig, Pocket and Mon Draggor.
+Richard Jankovich (born 7 August 1972) is an American entrepreneur, musician and author in Los Angeles.
+He runs the music promotion company Shoplifter.
+Founded in 2013, Shoplifter provides record labels and artists with a variety of promotional channels.
+Known primarily for In-Store Radio/Overhead Music campaigns, Shoplifter has worked over 2,000 releases for artists such as Billie Eilish, Boygenius, Olivia Rodrigo, Kelly Clarkson, U2, 5 Seconds Of Summer, OneRepublic, Imagine Dragons, Dayglow, Charlie Puth, Coldplay, Jennifer Lopez and others.
+Clients include Universal Music Group, Warner Music Group, Sony Music, Beggars Group, Secretly Canadian, Hollywood Records and more.

-His music releases have been covered by Rolling Stone, Spin, Pitchfork, Stereogum, Billboard, NPR, BrooklynVegan and more.
+Jankovich's musical acts include Burnside Project, Big Mother Gig, Pocket and Mon Draggor.
+His releases have been covered by Rolling Stone, Spin, Pitchfork, Stereogum, Billboard, NPR, BrooklynVegan and more.
 A sync licensing stalwart, his songs have appeared in movies like The Medallion, Pink Skies Ahead, Ira and Abby and Seamless as well as countless television programs on NBC, CBS, ABC and MTV including the theme song for Showtime's Queer as Folk.